-- food and beverages shall be served without interrupting fencing - a very disciplined preparation before the matches is required.
+- food and beverages must be served without interrupting fencing. - a very disciplined preparation before the matches is required.
 Competitors must be in a readiness close to the pist.
 Equipment must be in order and controlled, electrical equipment connected. - all available pistes and referees shall be used.
-A team may be called to compete on two or more pistes at the same time.
+A team may be called to compete on two or more pistes at the same time (to reduce the total fencing time).

 Every pist should be covered with an isolating carpet.
 During the event the results scored are continuously registered on a scoring board, which shall be visible to both competitors, team captains and spectators.

 A warning is given according to the FIE Rules.
 There is one exception: A warning referring to pool is valid only for the round in which it was received.